OSInside/kiwi/doc/source/working_with_kiwi/shell_scripts.rst

   Set the default run level.

 ``baseSetupUserPermissions``
-  Search all home directories of all users listed in :file:`/etc/passwd` and change the ownership of all files to belong to the correct user and group.
+  Set the ownership of all home directories and their content to the correct users and groups listed in :file:`/etc/passwd`.

 ``baseStripAndKeep {list of info-files to keep}`` Helper function for the ``baseStrip*`` functions, reads the list of files